IF YOUR TIME HORIZON is five years or less, the big threat can be summed up in two words: losing money.

 The bottom line: If you have money that you’ll need to spend in the next five years, you probably shouldn’t own anything riskier than short-term bonds.
 The worst annual performance of Vanguard’s short-term corporate bond fund was a 4.7% loss in 2008—and it easily recouped that loss the following year.
 Vanguard’s short-term Treasury fund has given shareholders an even smoother ride, including notching a 6.7% gain in 2008’s turbulent market.

 For greater safety, you might go for money-market mutual funds, which strive to maintain a stable $1 share price, or even an FDIC-insured savings account or certificate of deposit.
 One tip: You may find you can come out ahead by buying longer-term CDs, with their higher yields, even if you have to cash out before maturity and pay an early withdrawal penalty.
+You might also consider savings bonds, but keep in mind these can’t be sold in the first 12 months.

 Next: Long-Term Threats